 To get ready to perform a CL experiment, please take the following steps:

-1. Secure sample to a stub suitable for the SEM; for insulating specimens, ensure that the sample surface has a good electrical path to the SEM stage.
+1. Secure the sample to a stub suitable for the SEM; for insulating specimens, ensure the sample surface has a good electrical path to the SEM stage.

 2. Insert your sample into the microscope chamber.